OctopusDeploy/docs/docs/infrastructure/index.md

 ## Managing Your Infrastructure

-You can manage your infrastructure, by navigating to the **Infrastructure** tab in the Octopus Web Portal.
+You can manage your infrastructure by navigating to the **Infrastructure** tab in the Octopus Web Portal.
 From there you can access the following options:

 * [Overview](#overview)
 * [Deployment targets](#deployment-targets)